econnet/econ/econ-1.0.rst

 Motivated by efficiency, `pproduct`_, `popen`_, `pchoice`

-The product is the interface between
+The product is a finished (tested, readily usable) item by which

-- the inside market (contributors) and
+- contributors interact with the
-- the outside market (customers)
+- the market (customers)

-Product refers to a physical device with a construction effort.

 .. _`d8`: